EndPointCorp/end-point-blog/2016/11/02/making-cross-blogs-queries-in-multi.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2016/11/02/making-cross-blogs-queries-in-multi/image-1.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2016/11/02/making-cross-blogs-queries-in-multi/image-1.png"/></a></div>

 WordPress just creates a new set of tables we seen before appending the index of the blog to the tables prefix!
-Instead of having a nice, clean and easy to use wp_posts with the blog_id column, we get a number of tables—one for each blog: wp_1_posts, wp_2_posts etc. Why does it matter that much?
-Just try to get the counts of posts in each blog in one query—it’s impossible with such a tables setup.
+Instead of having a nice, clean and easy to use wp_posts with the blog_id column, we get a number of tables—​one for each blog: wp_1_posts, wp_2_posts etc. Why does it matter that much?
+Just try to get the counts of posts in each blog in one query—​it’s impossible with such a tables setup.
 Getting such info involves querying **each table separately**.
 This means that with each new blog within the system, the cost of running such sequence of queries adds up dramatically.
-This is also known as a N+1 problem—bad WordPress! bad!
+This is also known as a N+1 problem—​bad WordPress! bad!

 ### The approach around it